ORIGINAL RESEARCH article

 Table 6.
 Univariate multinomial logistic regression of the association between volitional phase variables and self-harm group status at follow-up (controlling for age, gender, depression, and anxiety).

-Overall, cross-sectional analyses showed that family social support and endorsing glorifying/normalising beliefs about suicide (motivational phase variables) and family self-harm (volitional phase variable) were significant predictors of self-harm group status.
-Longitudinally, self-harm ideation at baseline (motivational phase variable) and family self-harm (volitional phase variable) predicted self-harm group at follow-up.
+Overall, cross-sectional analyses showed that maladaptive coping, family social support and endorsing glorifying/normalising beliefs about suicide (motivational phase variables) and family self-harm (volitional phase variable) were significant predictors of self-harm group status.
+Longitudinally, endorsing stigmatising beliefs about suicide, endorsing glorifying/normalising beliefs about suicide, and self-harm ideation at baseline (motivational phase variables) predicted self-harm group at follow-up.

 This study aimed to investigate whether experiences of bereavement and other theoretically derived variables were associated with self-harm group status.
 These relationships were examined both cross-sectionally and over a 6-month period, given that longitudinal work is crucial for establishing causal relationships and constitutes particularly strong evidence.
 As suggested by the IMV model, participants in the ideation and enactment groups were expected to differ from controls, but not each other, on motivational phase variables, namely: defeat, entrapment, social support, coping, self-esteem, and attitudes to suicide.
 In addition, as predicted by the volitional phase of the model, it was expected that the ideation and enactment groups would differ from controls and each other on exposure to suicide deaths, family self-harm, and friend self-harm, but not exposure to non-suicide deaths.

-Results partially supported the hypotheses cross-sectionally.
-Although several variables (defeat, entrapment, maladaptive coping, family social support, and endorsing glorifying/normalising beliefs about suicide) predicted self-harm group membership in univariate analyses, only social support from family members and endorsing glorifying/normalising beliefs about suicide remained significant multivariate predictors within the motivational phase of the model.
-Defeat and maladaptive coping were approaching significance in the final model.
+Results partially supported the hypotheses both cross-sectionally and longitudinally.
+Although several variables (defeat, entrapment, maladaptive coping, family social support, and endorsing glorifying/normalising beliefs about suicide) predicted self-harm group membership in univariate analyses, only maladaptive coping, social support from family members and endorsing glorifying/normalising beliefs about suicide remained significant multivariate predictors within the motivational phase of the model.
 Family self-harm was the only predictor among the volitional phase variables to predict self-harm group cross-sectionally.
-Results of longitudinal analyses showed that self-harm ideation (motivational phase test) and family self-harm (volitional phase test) at baseline predicted self-harm group membership 6-months later: the ideation group at T2 were more likely to report baseline self-harm ideation than controls, and the enaction group more likely to report family self-harm than controls.
+Results of longitudinal analyses showed that endorsing stigmatising beliefs about suicide, endorsing glorifying/normalising beliefs about suicide, and self-harm ideation (motivational phase test) at baseline predicted self-harm group membership 6-months later, with none of the volitional phase variables emerging as significant predictors of prospective self-harm.

 Bereavement Experiences as Predictors of Self-Harm